Local types of $(\Gamma,G)$-bundles and parahoric group schemes: Introduction

-We can further give a combinatorial description of the local types using the \textit{non-abelian cohomology spaces} $\Ho^1(\Gamma_x,G)$ for the cyclic group $\Gamma_x \subset \Gamma$ fixing the ramified point $x$.
+The principal consequence of \cref{thm:parahoricfromcoverings} is that the study of parahoric Bruhat--Tits group can be translated into the analysis of $(\Gamma,G)$-bundles.
+We first of all show that any two $(\Gamma,G)$-bundles are isomorphic outside the ramification points of the covering $\Ct \to C$.
+We then call the isomorphism class of a $(\Gamma,G)$-bundle around a ramification point the \textit{local type} of the bundle (as in \cite{balaji.seshadri:2015:moduli} and \cite{damiolini:2021:equivariant}).
+We further give a combinatorial description of the local types using the \textit{non-abelian cohomology} $\Ho^1(\Gamma_x,G)$ for the cyclic group $\Gamma_x \subset \Gamma$ fixing the ramified point $x$.
 Intuitively, if we see the $(\Gamma,G)$-bundle $\Ec$ only as a $G$-bundle, this is trivial on the formal neighborhood $\Db_x$ of $x$.
-It is the action of $\Gamma$ on this trivial $G$-bundle that can be explicitly determined by an element $G(\Db_x)$ satisfying appropriate cocycle conditions.
-By changing the trivialization, this gives rise to an element of $\Ho^1(\Gamma_x,G(\Db_x))$, which in turns coincides with $\Ho^1(\Gamma_x,G)$ (see \cref{prop:twgen} and also \cite[Lemma 2.5]{teleman.woodward:2003:parabolic}).
-In \cref{thm_comp} we further show that, when $G$ is simply-connected, the components of the moduli stack $\Bun_{\Gamma,G}$ parametrizing $(\Gamma,G)$-bundles on a curve are exactly classified by the local types at ramified points.
+It is the action of $\Gamma_x$ on this trivial $G$-bundle that can be explicitly determined by an element $G(\Db_x)$ satisfying appropriate cocycle conditions.
+By changing the trivialization, this gives rise to an element of $\Ho^1(\Gamma_x,G(\Db_x))$, which in turns coincides with $\Ho^1(\Gamma_x,G)$ (see \cref{prop:twgen} as well as \cite[Lemma 2.5]{teleman.woodward:2003:parabolic}).
+In \cref{thm_comp} we further show that, when $G$ is simply-connected, the moduli stack $\Bun_{\Gamma,G,\vec{\kappa}}$ parametrizing $(\Gamma,G)$-bundles of local type $\vec{\kappa}$ at ramified points is isomorphic to $\Bun_{\Gc}$ for some parahoric Bruhat--Tits group $\Gc$.

 We are then left to give an explicit description of $\Ho^1(\Gamma,G)$ for a cyclic group $\Gamma$, whose generator $\gamma$ acts on the simple group $G$ via an automorphism of $G$.
 Resorting to previous works on \textit{twisted conjugacy classes} for simple algebraic groups and related invariant theory \cite{mohrdieck:2003:conjugacy, springer:2006:twisted}, we can explicitly describe $\Ho^1(\Gamma,G)$ when $\gamma$ acts as a diagram automorphism $\tau$ of $G$ as follows.